SAP-archive/yaas_java_jersey_wishlist/SETUP.md

     * Set the parameter **YAAS_CLIENT_ID** to the **Client ID** of your client.
     * Set the parameter **YAAS_CLIENT_SECRET** to the **Client Secret** of your client.

 We generally recommend to provide such credentials using environment variables.
+When deploying the service to CloudFoundry, the credentials should be provided as environment entries within the `manifest.yml` used for the deployment.

 However, in this example, we set them in the source code for the sake of simplicity.